Springdale takes action to expand alcohol ordinances

 SPRINGDALE, Ark.
-(KFTA) — The Springdale City Council pushed for a new provision that allows more freedom to sell alcohol in a city park.
+(KNWA) — The Springdale City Council pushed for a new provision that allows more freedom to sell alcohol in a city park.

 Tuesday night the council voted in favor of allowing beer and wine to be served during events in Walter Turnbow Park in downtown Springdale.